kiber42/ddhelper/README.md

 Windows
 -------
+The Windows build is not currently maintained and is probably broken.

 Install `clang`, `cmake`, `ninja`, `git`
 Retrieve `imgui` to this directory.
 Retrieve `bandit` and `snowhouse` and move them to the `engine` sub-directory,